Biodiversity data networks

 This interactive map has been developed as a guide to the network of biodiversity data systems and the connections between them.
 The data network map aims to:

 - Encourage the community to capture and submit biodiversity observation data;

-- Understand which repository is the most appropriate to submit to
+- Help determine which application or repository is the most appropriate for your needs;

 - Scroll in and out to view connections easier, or hover mouse over a connection or element (repository)

 - Click on an element to view more information and link